 This program is to encourage Canadian students with a disability to obtain a first university degree.
 The award is \$2,500; the number awarded each year will be based on the funding available for that year.
 Applicants must be Canadian citizens or have lived in Canada for two years as legal permanent citizens.
-All applicants must be entering or currently enrolled in a first undergraduate program at a Canadian post-secondary institution.
+All applicants must be entering or currently enrolled in a first undergraduate program at a Canadian postsecondary institution.
 Recipients may re-apply.
-Deadline to apply is June 1. www.aucc.ca/programs/scholarships/mattinson_e.html
+The deadline to apply is June 22.